-Students should not be dropped off any earlier than 5 minutes prior to the opening of the school breakfast program.
+Students should not be dropped off any earlier than 5 minutes prior to the opening of the school-breakfast program.
 Students should be picked up from school no later than 15 minutes after the dismissal bell.
 Inter/Intra-district transfers may be revoked due to violations of these times.

-Students who are not participating in approved after-school extra-curricular or athletic programs.

-Students who are not participating in approved after-school extra-curricular or athletic programs must leave the campus within 15 minutes of dismissal.
+Students who are not participating in approved after-school extra-curricular or athletic programs-must leave the campus within 15 minutes of dismissal.
 Continuous violation of this policy may result in the student being transported to Tracy Police Department for supervision and parent notification.

-Unexcused Absences

-Students may not be allowed to make up work missed if an absence is unexcused.
+Unexcused Absences: Students may not be allowed to make up work missed if an absence is unexcused.
 Unexcused absences are generally those that are not excused absences.
 Listed below are the most common reasons given for absences that will be considered unexcused:

-- 1. Family vacations and extended weekend trips.
+- a.1.
+Family vacations and extended weekend trips.

-- 2. Oversleeping
+- b.2.
+Oversleeping

-- 3. Ditching
+- e.3.
+Ditching

-- 4. Car trouble
+- d.4.
+Car trouble

-- 5. Any absence considered excused which is not cleared by a parental or doctor's note within 48 hours of returning to school.
+- e.5.
+Any absence considered excused which is not cleared by a parental or doctor's note within 48 hours of returning to school.